About the GMU Foundation

 Executive Committee

-Sumeet Shrivastava, Vice Chair
+Sumeet Shrivastava, Chair

-Nelson C. Garcia, Secretary
+Brian C. Drummond, Secretary

 Nadeem I. Butler, Treasurer, Finance and Real Estate Co-Chair

-Margaret M. Jones, Finance and Real Estate Co-Chair
+Gregory C. Hoffman, Finance and Real Estate Co-Chair

 Delbert Parks, Advancement and University Priorities Chair